Tylenol and pregnancy: real-world safety, dosage, risks, and scientifically proven alternatives

 So can I take Tylenol?

 You can take it if you consult your doctor first, although I advise you to opt for other options.
-Pregnant women take it to withstand back pain, headaches or mild fever during the gestation period.
+Pregnant women take it to support the backache, headaches and slight fever during the gestation period.

 Can I take it whenever I want?

-This is where you have to be careful, you cannot take it whenever you want or without control.
-Frequent use can be related to poor language skills and behavior problems in children.
-Additionally, Tylenol has been studied in relation to premature birth and miscarriage but they have no direct connections that you can say that this OTC drug is the cause of it.
+This is where you need to be careful; you can't take it whenever you want or without any control.
+Frequent use can be related to poor language skills and behavioral problems in children.
+In addition, Tylenol has been studied in relation to premature birth and miscarriage but they have no direct connections that you can say that this OTC drug is the cause of it.

-Although it is worth remembering that the difference between an effective dose and a dangerous dose for the baby is very small, so it is important that if you want to take this drug, it is a doctor who advises you and guides you in its use to relieve your pains.
+Although it is worth remembering that the difference between an effective dose and a dangerous dose for the baby is very small, so it is important that if you want to take this medication, a doctor advises you and guides you on its use to relieve your pain.
+You should also avoid unintentional duplications with cold or flu medications that include paracetamol in their composition.

 tylenol pills